Param-Harrison/kidzode/public/courses/foundation/rocket-countdown/lesson01.md

+## Welcome to Rocket Countdown! 🚀
+3...
+2...
+1...
+BLAST OFF!
+We're going to build a countdown timer for a space mission.

 # Counting with Range 🔢

 The `range()` function is very powerful.
 It can generate a sequence of numbers for our loops.